 Unless we are able to be self-compassionate, we cannot truly extend that compassion to others.

 Self-compassion is not about suppressing your difficult emotions.
 It is about learning how to move through them quickly in a healthy way.

-1. Choose a shame experience you’ve had in the past and write about it, stating the facts, without judgment.
+1. Choose an experience that triggers shame you’ve had in the past and write about it, stating the facts, without judgment.

-2. Imagine a dear friend have been through that same experience and.
+2. Imagine a dear friend has been through that same experience.
 Imagine what you’d tell him to ease his feelings of shame.